patrickhampson/ArtNetDotNet/README.md

 # ArtNetDotNet
 A performance focused .NET ArtNet library

 This was mostly written as a test to play with structs in .NET but turned out to be kind of useful where you need to quickly and easily generate Art-Net packets.
 There are methods to convert to byte array via Marshal and BinaryWriter.
-See benchmarks below, BinaryWriter ends up being much faster than Marshal for some reason (feel free to shoot me a message with an explanation).
+See benchmarks below.

 ``` ini